TO FIND DMAP PARTICIPATING LANDOWNERS PROPERTIES - Click Here

 1. Where can I find information on landowners participating in DMAP?

 Contact information for public lands and some private lands enrolled in DMAP will be posted in the Participating Landowners Section of the Game Commission's website.
 For more information on Department of Conservation and Natural Resources' (DCNR), bureaus of Forestry and State Parks, participation in the DMAP program visit the DMAP Section of DCNR's website.

 Contact information for private landowners enrolled in DMAP will be posted on the PGC website only with permission of the landowner.

 It depends on whether the landowner is handing out coupons, or if coupons for the specific property are available to any hunter.
 If the landowner is handing out coupons to individual hunters, then the hunter must contact the landowner directly.
 If the landowner is not handing out coupons (ex.
 DCNR State Forests), the hunter will need to know the DMAP unit number, but will not need a coupon to get a permit.

 3. For properties that do not hand out coupons, what if I don't know the DMAP unit number?

-4. How do I obtain a landowner's map when I am buying a DMAP permit from a PALS agent or PGC website, but do not have a coupon from the landowner?
+4. How do I obtain a landowner's map when I am buying a DMAP permit from a POS agent or PGC website, but do not have a coupon from the landowner?